 Ordination through First Nation as a Wedding Officiant and ceremonial minister complies with all Oklahoma laws and is valid and accepted throughout the state and everywhere around the world!

-The laws of the State of Oklahoma require persons performing marriage ceremonies to file their credentials with a local probate court office* prior to performing a ceremony anywhere in the state.
+Oklahoma law requires persons performing marriage ceremonies to file their credentials with a local probate court office* prior to performing a ceremony anywhere in the state.
 You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Oklahoma, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 You are not required to undergo any specific formal training to become ordained in Oklahoma.